Rustrelli/rustrelli/README.md

 Advanced Programming Project (Class 2025/2026)

 ## Cargo setup
-Use `cargo clippy` as linter.
+Use `cargo clippy` as linter and run `rustfmt` before committing any changes.
-You need to be in [this organization](https://github.com/unitn-ap-2025) in order to build the project dependencies.